 If you choose to make annual payments, Jet will send a renewal invoice prior to the bond's expiration.
 We do not require extra paperwork, payment is all that is needed.

 If there is a change in the bond limit, just let Jet know and we will adjust the payment amount as needed.

 You can cancel this bond at any time with Jet!
 The Tuition Guaranty Bond is continuous until cancellation is requested by Jet.
 A 30-day written cancellation notice is required to be mailed to the Board of Governors.
 Liability of Jet and the nonpublic school will be released by the Board once the 30-day timeline is complete.

 If you utilize the monthly payment option, Jet will have to charge you for that 30-day period due to the bond remaining active during that time.
 If the annual payment option is chosen, Jet will review the bond to see if there is any premium left on the bond to return to the school owner.

-According to the Board of UNC Policy Manual and Code, adequate casualty and liability insurance is required to maintain for the protection of the institution's financial interests.
+According to the UNC Policy Manual and Code, adequate casualty and liability insurance is required to maintain for the protection of the institution's financial interests.